oanda/apidocs/sections/order_types.md

 #### Request
     https://api.oanda.com/v1/accounts/1234/trade/43211

-#### Respond
+#### Response
     {
       "id" : 43211,                        // The ID of the trade
-      "units" : 5,                // The number of units in the trade "direction" : "long",       // The direction of the trade "instrument" : "EUR/USD",   // The symbol of the instrument of the trade "time" : 1234567890,        // The time of the trade (seconds since Unix epoch) "price" : 1.45123,          // The price the trade was executed at "takeProfit" : 1.7,         // The take-profit associated with the trade, if any "stopLoss" : 1.4,           // The stop-loss associated with the trade, if any "trailingStop" : 10         // The trailing stop associated with the trade, if any }
+      "units" : 5,                         // The number of units in the trade "direction" : "long",                // The direction of the trade "instrument" : "EUR_USD",            // The symbol of the instrument of the trade "time" : "2012-06-11T21:22:11Z",     // The time of the trade (in RFC3339 format) "price" : 1.45123,                   // The price the trade was executed at "takeProfit" : 1.7,                  // The take-profit associated with the trade, if any "stopLoss" : 1.4,                    // The stop-loss associated with the trade, if any "trailingStop" : 10                  // The trailing stop associated with the trade, if any }

 #### Required scope